 And there's another song on Youtube worth checking out, "That Much Closer to Nothing."

-― Anthology of Literature's Finest Penis Descriptions (GOTT PUNCH II HAWKWINDZ), Friday, 27 January 2017 09:07 (nine months ago) Permalink
+― Anthology of Literature's Finest Penis Descriptions (GOTT PUNCH II HAWKWINDZ), Friday, 27 January 2017 09:07 (eleven months ago) Permalink

 This is absolutely not from 2017, but thought it might be of interest here.